tihmstar/futurerestore/README.md

 - **Device with A7 chip on iOS 9.1 - 10.2 or iOS 10.3 beta 1**;
 - Jailbreak isn't required;
 - Signing ticket files (`.shsh`, `.shsh2`, `.plist`) with a custom ApNonce;
-- Signing ticket files needs to have one of the ApNonces, which the device generates a lot;
+- Signing ticket files needs to have one of the APNonces which the device generates a lot;

 ### Info
 You can downgrade if the destination firmware version, if it is compatible with the [latest sep and baseband!](#firmware-signing-info).
 You also need to have **special signing ticket files**.
 If you don't know what this is, you probably can **NOT** use this method!